edugonzaloalmorox/mdneuzerling.com/content/post/2020-09-16-first-impressions-of-julia-from-an-r-user/index.md

 </div>

 Suppose I wanted to create a *backwards-or* function, `bor`, that does the same thing but evaluates the second argument first.
-That is, I want a function `bor(x, y)` that acts just like [`||`](https://rdrr.io/r/base/Logic.html), but doesn't evaluate `x` is `y` is `TRUE`.
+That is, I want a function `bor(x, y)` that acts just like [`||`](https://rdrr.io/r/base/Logic.html), but doesn't evaluate `x` if `y` is `TRUE`.
 This is pretty easy in R, and I don't even have to take advantage of metaprogramming, since R is lazily-evaluated:

 <div class="highlight">